If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 - SAFE AND EFFICIENT: This energy-efficient design reduces unnecessary on/off cycles, and the overheat protection feature prevents the heater from running when its air intake is blocked, reducing risk of fire.

 - QUIET AND EFFECTIVE: The convection heater operates without the annoying popping and pinging noise that many other models give off.
 The fan-less operation keeps dust, allergens, and dander from circulating through the room.
+This is not corded.

 The Fahrenheat PLF Liquid Filled Electric Hydronic Baseboard Heater is notable for its design and functionality.
 It has an appealing Navajo white finish and elegant design that blend perfectly with most baseboard colors.